qiskit-community/qiskit-optimization/README.md

 from qiskit_optimization.algorithms import MinimumEigenOptimizer from qiskit_optimization.translators import from_docplex_mp
+from qiskit_optimization.utils import algorithm_globals
+from qiskit_optimization.minimum_eigensolvers import QAOA from qiskit_optimization.optimizers import SPSA

 from qiskit.primitives import Sampler

-from qiskit_algorithms.utils import algorithm_globals
-from qiskit_algorithms import QAOA from qiskit_algorithms.optimizers import SPSA

 # Generate a graph of 4 nodes
 n = 4